 First mix and then begin to knead.

 Knead to a smooth and soft dough.
-If the curd is thick, then you may need to add some more water.
+If the yogurt is thick, then you may need to add some more water.
 In case the dough looks dry, then add some more water and knead.
 If it becomes sticky, then sprinkle some flour and knead again.
 You should get a soft stretchy dough.

 Flatten the dough and spread some oil all over the dough.
 Place in the same bowl.